biswajitbiswal-in/Secondself/docs/Problem-statement.md

-# SecondSelf — Your Personal AI Second Brain
+# Project: SecondSelf — Your Personal AI Second Brain

-## The Problem
+## The Big Problem

 Every notes app fails the same way: you capture hundreds of notes, bookmarks, PDFs, and ideas — and then you never find them again.
 Information goes in, but nothing comes back out.
 Notes sit in folders nobody re-reads.
 Bookmarks pile up unread.
 Knowledge doesn't compound.

-## Goal

-Build an end-to-end system where you can:

-- Capture anything (a note, a link, a file)
-- Have AI automatically classify and file it
-- Auto-link it to related knowledge
-- Render it as a live interactive graph you can explore
-- Ask it any question in plain English and get an answer synthesized from your own accumulated knowledge
-- Deploy it to a public URL anyone can open
+**Goal:** Build an end-to-end system where you can capture *anything* (a note, a link, a file), have AI automatically classify and file it, auto-link it to related knowledge, render it as a live interactive graph you can explore, and — most importantly — *ask it any question in plain English and get an answer synthesized from your own accumulated knowledge*.
+Then deploy it to a public URL anyone can open.

-**Not a notes app.
+> Not a notes app.
 Not a chatbot.
-A brain that organizes itself and answers for you.**
+A brain that organizes itself and answers for you.

 ---

-## Final System (4-Week Build)
+## Final System (what you're building over 4 weeks)

-What you're building end to end:

 ```
 Capture any note/link/file